msmayankshetty99/MediSave/README.md

 2. Click the "Scan Receipt" button
 3. Upload a photo of your medical receipt
 4. The application will analyze the receipt and extract:
-   - Description/name of the expense
+   - Provider/merchant name
    - Amount
-   - Date
+   - Date of service
+   - Description of service or items
-   - Category (medication, doctor visit, medical tests, hospital, or other)
+   - Category (automatically mapped to one of: medication, consultation, test, hospital, or other)
-   - Any additional notes
+   - Insurance information (if present)
 5. Review the extracted information and make any necessary adjustments
 6. Click "Add Expense" to save the expense to your list

 ## Technologies Used

-- **Frontend**: React, Chart.js, CSS
+- **Frontend**: React, CSS
 - **Backend**: Node.js, Express
-- **AI**: OpenAI GPT-4 Vision API
+- **AI**: OpenAI GPT-4o-mini API for image analysis
 - **File Handling**: Multer
 - **Development**: Concurrently, Nodemon